Donor egg treatment at Advanced Fertility Center of Chicago

 - This report was generated from national data from hundreds of clinics and over 100,000 IVF cycles

 - It is not data from our center (although our data is included in it)

 - It shows the rate of live births per embryo transfer procedure by the age of the recipient of the embryos

 - The green line shows data using the infertile woman's own eggs, while the dark blue line shows data from transfer of embryos using donor eggs

 An important point is that there is basically no decline in live birth rates by age of recipient when donor eggs are being used (top line doesn't drop with age).

-- The age of the eggs is very important, but the age of the uterus is not important
+- The age of the eggs is very important, but the age of the uterus is not as important

-- The national donor egg success rate is currently about 54% per transfer procedure.
+- The national average donor egg success rate is currently 50% per transfer procedure